 A down payment for a home purchase generally ranges from 3% up to 20% of the price of the home, but there are first time home buyer loan programs available with zero down payment requirements, as well.

-Programs such as American Pacific Mortgage Home Buyers Gift Advantage allow you to use gift funds for your entire down payment.
-If you have a family member, business partner, employer, or non-profit group who wants to gift you a down payment, gift fund programs can help you use that gift to get into your new home.
+Some specialty programs at American Pacific Mortgage allow you to use gift funds for your down payment.
+If you have a family member, business partner, or employer who wants to gift you a down payment, gift fund programs can help you use that gift to get into your new home.

 Looking for ways to save up more money faster?
 If you are looking for creative ways to increase your income, here are some money-making ideas that don’t involve getting a second (or third) job.